dotancohen/geoareas/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress

 == Frequently Asked Questions ==

-= Why does this plugin target only Israel?
+= Why does this plugin target only Israel? =

 Because that is what a particular client needed when I wrote it.

 = What about other nations? =

 No problem.
 Contact me with the hierarchical areas in your nation of interest and I'll make a plugin for it.

-= On what did you base the code? =

-The discussion on this page was of great help: http://wpquestions.com/question/showChrono/id/9690

 == Changelog ==